pforret/blog.splashing/_topic/country/southkorea.md

 ---
 # South Korea

 South Korea, officially the Republic of Korea, is a country in East Asia.
-It constitutes the southern part of the Korean Peninsula and shares a land border with North Korea.
+It constitutes the southern part of the Korean Peninsula and borders North Korea along the Korean  Demilitarized Zone.
 The country's western border is formed by the Yellow Sea, while its eastern border is defined by  the Sea of Japan.
 South Korea claims to be the sole legitimate government of the entire peninsula and adjacent  islands.
-It has a population of 51.75 million, of which roughly half live in the Seoul Capital Area, the  fourth most populous metropolitan area in the world.
+It has a population of 51.96 million, of which roughly half live in the Seoul Capital Area, the  ninth most populous metropolitan area in the world.

 ## Unsplash photos